firebolt55439/Diep.io-Protocol/README.md

 # About
 This project aims to decipher the protocol diep.io uses to communicate, in hopes of creating our own server eventually or doing interesting things with the game.
-Please visit the project Wiki (that is where all the protocol information is stored).
+Please visit the project Wiki - that is where all the protocol information is stored.

 # Getting Started
 First, read up on the game protocol in the wiki "Protocol" page in order to familiarize